zramsay/eris-cli/docs/tutorials/getting-started.md

       val: $setStorageBase
 ```

-**Protip:** Get the file with `curl -X GET https://raw.githubusercontent.com/eris-ltd/coding/master/contracts/idi/epm.yaml -o epm.yaml`

 Now, what does this file mean?
-Well, this file is the manager file for how to deploy and test your smart contracts. `eris:package_manager` will read this file and perform a sequence of `jobs` with the various parameters supplied for the job type.
+Well, this file is the manager file for how to deploy and test your smart contracts.
+The package manager invoked by `eris pkgs do` will read this file and perform a sequence of `jobs` with the various parameters supplied for the job type.
 It will perform these in the order they are built into the yaml file.
 So let's go through them one by one and explain what each of these jobs are doing.
-For more on using various jobs [please see the jobs specification](/docs/documentation/pm/latest/jobs_specification/).
+For more on using various jobs [please see the jobs specification](/specs/jobs_specification/).

 ### Job 1: Set Job

-The `set` job simply sets a variable. `eris:package_manager` includes a very naive key value store which can be used for pretty much anything.
+The `set` job simply sets a variable.
+The package manager includes a naive key value store which can be used for pretty much anything.

 ### Job 2: Deploy Job